takeshiyako2/nagios-check_handlersocket_latency/README.md

 # nagios-check_handlersocket_latency

-This is a Nagios plugin for HandlerSocket.
+This is a Nagios plugin for HandlerSocket(https://github.com/DeNA/HandlerSocket-Plugin-for-MySQL).
 This plugin checks read latency.

 # Usage